 Steve, Mick, Dan and Jeff embarked on a 500km cycle challenge to Wales and back

-Back in the Spring time Steve, Mick, Dan and Jeff decided that they were going to dust down their old Raleigh bikes, check the stabilisers were on, don some lycra and head off on a 3 day 500km cycle ride from our Cranfield office to the Welsh Borders and back.
+Back in the spring time, Steve, Mick, Dan and Jeff decided that they were going to dust down their old Raleigh bikes, check the stabilisers were on, don some lycra and head off on a three day 500km cycle ride from our Cranfield office to the Welsh Borders and back.
 Below is the story of how they got on.

 Leg 1 – Cranfield to the George & Dragon Café, Quainton, Buckinghamshire (53km)